Rule 1. Convening of Meetings

 Rule 12.
 Legislative Calendar

 12.1.
-The Clerk of the Committee shall maintain a printed calendar for the information of each Committee member showing the measures introduced and referred to the Committee and the status of such measures; nominations referred to the Committee and their status; and such other matters as the Committee determines shall be included.
-The Calendar shall be revised from time to time to show pertinent changes.
-A copy of each such revision shall be furnished to each member of the Committee.
+The Clerk of the Committee shall maintain a calendar for the information of each Committee member showing the measures introduced and referred to the Committee and the status of such measures; nominations referred to the Committee and their status; and such other matters as the Committee determines shall be included.
+The calendar shall be available to all members of the Committee.

 12.2.
 Measures referred to the Committee may be referred by the Chairman and/or Vice Chairman to the appropriate department or agency of the Government for reports thereon.

 No member of the Committee or Committee Staff shall travel on Committee business unless specifically authorized by the Chairman and Vice Chairman.
 Requests for authorization of such travel shall state the purpose and extent of the trip.
 A full report shall be filed with the Committee when travel is completed.

 Rule 14.
 Suspension and Amendment of the Rules

 - These Rules may be modified, amended, or repealed by the Committee, provided that a notice in writing of the proposed change has been given to each member at least 48 hours prior to the meeting at which action thereon is to be taken.

 (b) These Rules shall continue and remain in effect from one Congress to the next Congress unless they are changed as provided herein.